splaisan/ngs-tools/locus2genes/README.md

 57633
 ```

-This file/list can be used to upload to your favorite annotation software (DAVID, IPA, GeneGO) or use as background reference for a new locus2genes query with enrichment (see below)
+**NOTE:** This file/list can be used to upload to your favorite annotation software (DAVID, IPA, GeneGO) or use as background reference for a new locus2genes query with enrichment (BioMart enrichment GUI, or see below)

 ## An example with more than one locus provided as a comma delimited list